CSCfi/csc-user-guide/docs/computing/usage-policy.md

 ## GPU nodes

-Puhti and Mahti GPUs should only be used for workloads that greatly benefit of GPU capacity compared to using CPUs or which can't be run on CPUs.
+Puhti and Mahti GPUs should only be used for workloads that greatly benefit from GPU capacity compared to using CPUs or which can't be run on CPUs.
 In particular AI/ML workloads are prioritized, since many of them cannot be done at all on CPUs.
 A good rule of thumb is to compare the [billing unit (BU)](../accounts/billing.md)